Medical Marijuana: Proven to Reduce Opioid Use

 Marijuana legalization is saving lives

 Marijuana is often highly effective at treating the same types of chronic pain that patients are often prescribed opiates for.
 Given the choice between marijuana and opiates, many patients appear to be opting for medical marijuana.
-The effects of cannabis included merriment, happiness, enhanced sensory perception, increased appreciation of music, art and touch, and heightened imagination.
-Most importantly, cannabis relieves pain.
+The effects of cannabis included merriment, happiness, enhanced sensory perception, increased appreciation of music, art, and touch, and heightened imagination.
+Most importantly, cannabis relieves pain, which makes it a natural substitute for heavy pharmaceuticals.

 Even the DEA will agree that compared to opiates, marijuana carries essentially zero risk of fatal overdose.
 “No deaths from overdose of marijuana have been reported,” the DEA wrote in 2017.
 The fact that there are no reported deaths due to cannabis overdose means that marijuana is demonstrably safer than any other prescribed pain reliever.
-Cannabis connoisseurs have been saying for years that marijuana is a safer recreational substance than alcohol.
+Cannabis connoisseurs have been saying for years that medical marijuana is proven to reduce opioid use and is a safer recreational substance than alcohol.
 Now we can use the DEA to back up our argument.

 Medical Marijuana for Veterans: We understand the medicinal needs of veterans in our community.